birknergard/trump-thoughts/README.md

 IF I HAVE TIME(Unlikely):
 - :hover and other interactive styling (using css modules)
+- if search does not find any matches for title, check statement instead
 - query filter for statement, where text is highlighted on result
 - store incomplete created thought in localstorage when navigating out
+- restrictions on input (word limit etc.)

 ## Completed tasks
 ### Pre exam